Olivier-Kango/tiki/lib/wizard/readme.txt

 To add a new page
 1) Create a new pages file, e.g. pages/admin_mypage.php
 2) Create the template page, e.g. templates/wizard/admin_mypage.tpl
-3) Instanciate and link the template page in tiki-wizard_admin.php
+3) Instantiate and link the template page in tiki-wizard_admin.php